cs-sst/cs-sst.github.io/publications.md

 Cerone A., Refinement Mining: Using Data to Sift Plausible Models, Software Technologies: Applications and Foundations (STAF 2016 Collocated Workshops: DataMod), Vol. 9946 of Lecture Notes in Computer Science, Springer, 2016, pages 26-41.

 Sterling, Mark.
 "A Linear Dependence Based Construction Related to Costas Arrays."
 In Proceedings of the 2016 International Conference on Communication and Information Systems, pp. 21-24.
-ACM, 2016.
+ACM, Dec 2016.

 Saginbekov S., Shakenov C., Hybrid Simulators for Wireless Sensor Networks.
 IEEE International Conference on Wireless Sensors,  2016.